BitBrew/event-docs/danlawtcp-events/pid-data.md

 ### Attributes

-- ControlModuleVoltage: `12` - The voltage arriving at the control module in Volts.
+- ControlModuleVoltage: `12` (number) - The voltage arriving at the control module in Volts.

 ### Example